bbc/mosromgr/docs/mostypes.rst

     from mosromgr.mostypes import RunningOrder

-MOS objects are initialised using one of three classmethods.
+MOS objects are constructed using one of three classmethods.
 Either from a file path::

     ro = RunningOrder.from_file('roCreate.mos.xml')